SSchwaiger/aws-eks-overlay/README.md

  --without-nodegroup
 ```

 It takes about 10 minutes.

+This command will add the new cluster as default to your local kubeconfig so that you can manage it immediately.

 This cluster does not contain worker nodes yet.
 To add those nodes use:

 ```
 eksctl create nodegroup \